shershen08/vue-masonry/README.md

   }
 ```

-An example implimentation of vue-masonry with nuxt ssr can be found here - https://github.com/richlloydmiles/example-vue-masonry-ssr
+An example implementation of vue-masonry with nuxt ssr can be found here - https://github.com/richlloydmiles/example-vue-masonry-ssr

 ### Contributing